mongodb/docs/source/includes/admonitions/available-mongodb-versions.rst

-.. cond:: onprem

-   .. admonition:: Available Versions
+.. note:: Available Versions
-      :class: note

    |mms| lists only the MongoDB versions that are available for your
    deployment.

-      To disable this filtering, see
+   To disable this filtering, see :setting:`automation.versions.download.baseUrl.allowOnlyAvailableBuilds`.
-      :setting:`automation.versions.download.baseUrl.allowOnlyAvailableBuilds`.